 - Continuity: what is the plan if access changes or treatment stops?

 Seek urgent medical help for severe allergic symptoms, severe or persistent abdominal pain, signs of dehydration, thoughts of self-harm, or other serious symptoms.
-Do not stop, start, or combine prescription medicines without guidance from a qualified clinician.
+Do not start, stop, or combine prescription medicines without guidance from a qualified clinician.

 Where This Leaves Patients and Families